mnjore/CNS-Project-2/README.md

 Mark Njore

 ## Acknowledgments
-I would like to start by expressing my sincere gratitude to everyone who has contributed to the success of this project.
-First of all, I would like to express my sincere gratitude to the supervisor, Dr. Rop, for his advice, support and knowledge throughout the project.
-The direction and amount of this work were greatly influenced by Mr. Tabulu, the project lecturer with his insightful comments and helpful critiques.
-He also provided me with important tools and supporting scientific material that helped in the research and documentation process.
-I would also like to express my sincere gratitude to my family and friends for their constant support and inspiration.
-Finally, we would like to thank the open source community for providing the essential tools and software.
+I would like to express my sincere gratitude to everyone who has contributed to the success of this project.